OKateryna/CarParking/README.md

 # CarParking
-The console project wich emulates the car parking.
+The console project which emulates the car parking.